 Adding a pond to a garden is relatively simple.
 Making it look natural is the more difficult part of the process.
 If you garden on dense clay, you're halfway there already.
 It means that you might be able to utilise the soil as your waterproof lining, which will save you having to purchase a pond liner or pre-formed pond.

 You can decide on the size of pond that you require.
 Remember that water will always find a level, therefore if the ground is on a slope you will need one side to be dug down lower than the other.
 Position your hole away from trees and away from danger of intruding roots.
 The falling leaves will cause of lot of silting up and they are likely to add too much nitrogen to the water which will turn the water green.

-Alternatively, you can drop in a rubber pond liner which will keep the water out.
-Youll need to hide the top surface, and this can sometimes prove a little tricky.
+You will need to hide the top surface, and this can sometimes prove a little tricky.
 Running it under the soil is the best method, then stabilising the soil using stones or turf.

-generally means some sort of cascade or fountain, which will need a pump.
+A water feature generally means some sort of cascade or fountain, which will need a pump.
 There are submersible pumps and external pumps, each with their own advantages.
-Do take advice from a pond expert if youre not sure.
-Then its just a question of connecting inlet and outlet hoses, filling your pond with water, priming the pump, connecting to the electricity supply and switching on.
+Do take advice from a pond expert if you're not sure.
+Then it's just a question of connecting inlet and outlet hoses, filling your pond with water, priming the pump, connecting to the electricity supply and switching on.